 Well, the holidays are behind us now.
 All the shredded wrapping paper has been discarded, the decorations taken down and packed away, the cookies, cakes, and candies eaten, and the day-to-day rhythm of normal life restored.
 A lot of people talk about a post-holiday let-down feeling.
 Not me!
 I really love it when the hustle and bustle of that time melds into the quiet, stillness of winter.
-Even though I famously detest cold weather, I still look forward to the calmness that comes after Christmas.
-It feels like the world is sleeping while waiting for Spring to arrive.
+Even though I famously detest cold weather, I still look forward to the calm that comes after Christmas.
+It feels like the world is sleeping while waiting for spring to arrive.

 And while the world sleeps, we cooks love to make our most comforting, filling, warming foods to sustain our families.
 This is the time for your best soups, stews, and chili.
 Those hearty dishes that keep us going through cold weather.
 One of our favorite things to have along with those recipes is cornbread.
 It just seems like the natural thing to go along with a bubbly pot of something from the stove, doesn’t it?